In the Loop Guests

 JOHN J. ROBERTS

-HERO (Heroin Epidemic Relief Org.)
+FOUNDER of HERO (Heroin Epidemic Relief Org)

 HERO was founded by John Roberts and Brian Kirk after their two sons, Billy and Matt, were tragically taken from them while battling a heroin addiction.
 The Two Dads, as the local media took to calling them, set out to call attention to the heroin epidemic spreading throughout similarly affluent middle class communities, to connect with and build a support network of families who have also lost children to heroin, and to work to see the day when no parent has to experience the loss of a child to addiction again.